undomained/teds/doc/installation.rst

       # or
       sudo apt-get install cmake-gui

-   When using ``ccmake`` issue
+   When using :command:`ccmake` issue

    .. code-block:: bash

       ccmake .

    from the build directory.
 Some CMake variables and options appear, most of which should be self-explanatory.
 A short help text to each variable is displayed at the bottom in a status bar.
-Pressing ``t`` reveals all options.
-When done editing, press `c` to reconfigure and ``g`` to generate the native build files.
-Pay attention when ``ccmake`` warns you that the cache variables have been reset.
+Pressing :kbd:`t` reveals all options.
+When done editing, press :kbd:`c` to reconfigure and :kbd:`g` to generate the native build files.
+Pay attention when :command:`ccmake` warns you that the cache variables have been reset.
 This will happen, e.g., when changing the compiler, and will necessitate the reconfiguring of some variables.

 If CMake ran successfully the next step is to compile the executable.
 The default build system generated by CMake is GNU makefiles on Linux.
 Unless you are using a different build system, you can compile with